breatheco-de/exercise-postcard/.learn/exercises/10-center-postcard/README.md

 tutorial: https://www.youtube.com/watch?v=0Wt1n0wvSe8
 ---

-## `10` Center Postcard
+# `10` Center Postcard

-You website is black, but your postcard should have a white backgound.
+Right now your website is black, but your postcard should have a white backgound.

 To apply colors, sizes or any style to an element we need to first specify (or "select") the element in our CSS stylsheet.

+## 🔹 Example:

-For example, if you want to apply color blue to all the `<p>` tags in your website you can type in your stylesheet:
+If we wanted to apply a blue color to all the `<p>` tags on your website, one way to do it would be to write this in your stylesheet:

 ```css
 p{